yanone/kerningvalidator/README.md

 ## Limitations

-This tool was written with Variable Fonts in mind that contain both `LTR` and `RTL` kerning pairs.
+1. This tool was written with Variable Fonts in mind that contain both `LTR` and `RTL` kerning pairs.
+2. The tests are currently limited to encoded glyphs only.